 Michelle Belgiorno is an exhibiting artist, a director of several private companies, as well as a Trustee of the Sir William Dobell Art Foundation.
 She possesses a Bachelor of Arts (Honours), a Master of Commerce and a BA in Fine Arts.
 Michelle has extensive experience in the philanthropic sector in Australia, particularly in arts and education, and has a background in corporate communications.
 She has had a lifelong love of our native wildlife and is passionate about preserving it for future generations.
 Michelle was appointed a director of AWC in 2012.

 Kristy Hinze-Clark has had a long and distinguished career as a model and in the fashion industry both in Australia and internationally.
 She is also a business woman, collaborating withbrands such as Sportscraft on a range of products, and more recently launching her own company, Legitimutt (luxury products for dogs).
 Kristy is a passionate conservationist and is currently studying environmental biology.
 She has been an AWC Patron and ambassador for several years.
-Kristy was appointed Directory in February 2013.
+Kristy was appointed Director in February 2013.

 Mark Robertson OAM is based in Melbourne, Australia where he runs a family business incorporating property and hospitality interests.
 Mark has extensive experience in funds management, as both Director and Deputy Chair of HOSTPLUS and as a Member of the Industry Funds Management Advisory Board.
 He is founder and chair of Hotelcare, the charitable arm of the Victorian branch of the Australian Hotels’ Association.